f1tenth/f1tenth_doc/autoware/intro.rst

    cd autoware/src/universe/autoware.universe/f1tenth/f1tenth_gym_ros/f1tenth_gym
    pip3 install -e .

-F1tenth Recordreplay Demo
+RoboRacer Recordreplay Demo
 ------------------
-This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth race car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
+This demo allows the user to first build a map, record a trajectory by manually driving the RoboRacer race car, and then perform trajectory following in both the `RoboRacer gym simulator` and in `real-world`(testing in progress) running the Autoware framework.

 How to create a map
 ------------------

-This part assumes that you have a fully built and properly tuned f1tenth car.
-For instructions on how to configure an f1tenth car, see `f1tenth_system <https://github.com/autowarefoundation/autoware.universe/tree/f1tenth_galactic/f1tenth/f1tenth_system>`_.
+This part assumes that you have a fully built and properly tuned RoboRacer car.
+For instructions on how to configure an RoboRacer car, see `f1tenth_system <https://github.com/autowarefoundation/autoware.universe/tree/f1tenth_galactic/f1tenth/f1tenth_system>`_.

-On your f1tenth car, install the slamtoolbox
+On your RoboRacer car, install the slamtoolbox

 .. code-block:: bash

    sudo apt install ros-galactic-slam-toolbox

-1. Start the f1tenth system
+1. Start the RoboRacer system

 Terminal 1